Something Worth Considering...

 Lambert Zuidervaart is an internationally recognized expert in critical theory, especially the work of Theodor Adorno, and a leading systematic philosopher in the reformational tradition.
 His research and teaching range across continental philosophy, epistemology, social philosophy, and philosophy of art, with an emphasis on Kant, Hegel, Marx, Heidegger, Gadamer, and Habermas.
-He is currently developing a new conception of truth for an allegedly post-truth society.
-Lambert’s books include Social Domains of Truth: Science, Politics, Art, and Religion (Routledge, 2023) and Truth in Husserl, Heidegger, and the Frankfurt School: Critical Retrieval (MIT Press, 2017); three volumes of essays in reformational philosophy titled Art, Education, and Cultural Renewal (McGill-Queen’s UP, 2017), Religion, Truth, and Social Transformation (McGill-Queen’s UP, 2016), and Shattering Silos: Reimagining Knowledge, Politics, and Social Critique (McGill-Queen’s UP, 2022); two books on aesthetics titled Art in Public: Politics, Economics, and a Democratic Culture (Cambridge UP, 2011) and Artistic Truth: Aesthetics, Discourse, and Imaginative Disclosure (Cambridge UP, 2004); and Social Philosophy after Adorno (Cambridge UP, 2007).
-He has also written two literary memoirs to honour canine companions: Dog-Kissed Tears (Wipf and Stock, 2010) and a new book titled To Sing Once More: Sorrow, Joy, and the Dog I Loved (Wipf and Stock, 2021).
+His most recent work articulates a new conception of truth for an allegedly post-truth society.
+Lambert’s books include Social Domains of Truth: Science, Politics, Art, and Religion (Routledge, 2023) and Truth in Husserl, Heidegger, and the Frankfurt School: Critical Retrieval (MIT Press, 2017); three volumes of essays in reformational philosophy titled Shattering Silos: Reimagining Knowledge, Politics, and Social Critique (McGill-Queen’s UP, 2022), Art, Education, and Cultural Renewal (McGill-Queen’s UP, 2017), and Religion, Truth, and Social Transformation (McGill-Queen’s UP, 2016); two books on aesthetics titled Art in Public: Politics, Economics, and a Democratic Culture (Cambridge UP, 2011) and Artistic Truth: Aesthetics, Discourse, and Imaginative Disclosure (Cambridge UP, 2004); and Social Philosophy after Adorno (Cambridge UP, 2007).
+He has also written two literary memoirs to honour canine companions: Dog-Kissed Tears (Wipf and Stock, 2010) and To Sing Once More: Sorrow, Joy, and the Dog I Loved (Wipf and Stock, 2021).

 At ICS (2002-2016), Lambert held the Herman Dooyeweerd Chair in Social and Political Philosophy and served as founding Director of the Centre for Philosophy, Religion, and Social Ethics.
 He was also an Associate Member of the Graduate Faculty and Full Professor, status only, in the Department of Philosophy at the University of Toronto, and a member of the Advanced Degree Faculty at the Toronto School of Theology.
 Lambert is currently a Visiting Scholar in the Department of Philosophy at Calvin University in Grand Rapids, Michigan.